TCaldato/rock-paper-scissors-lizard-spock-game/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ftcaldato.github.io%2Frock-paper-scissors-lizard-spock-game%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 - JavaScript
-  - No errors were found when passing through the official [JSHint validator](https://jshint.com/)
+  - No errors were found when passing through the official [JSHint validator](https://jshint.com/).
+The test is on the [File](TESTING.md "Link to testing file")

 - **Unfixed Bugs**

   - All of the bugs that were discovered have been resolved.

 [Back to top](#rock-paper-scissors-lizard-spock-game)

 ## Deployment

 ### Deploying on GitHub Pages

 - To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:

  1. Log into GitHub or create an account.
  2. Locate the GitHub Repository.